 Are Mouthguards Mandatory in Hockey?

 Before the match, I pulled up the England Hockey website on my phone to show Sarah the official line.
-According to their safety guidance, mouthguards are "strongly recommended" but not compulsory at national level.
+According to their safety guidance, mouthguards are "strongly recommended" but not compulsory at the national level.

 Why Wear a Mouthguard for Hockey?

 She'd seen it herself.
 Two weeks ago, our centre-back had been defending a short corner, the exact situation where things tend to get messy.
 Multiple players crowded around the goal, sticks raised, a ball being hammered towards the net.
 The shot was blocked, deflected, and caught her clean in the mouth.
-She was wearing a mouthguard, thankfully, so it was just a split lip and a chipped tooth.
+She was wearing a mouthguard, thankfully, so it was just a cut lip and a chipped tooth.
 Without it, she'd have been looking at far worse.

 What Injuries Do Mouthguards Prevent in Hockey?